- 1 Top 5 Best Wireless Gaming Headsets Compared

 Top 5 Best Wireless Gaming Headsets Compared

 Many things matter when it comes to wireless gaming headsets.
-Quality, latency, comfort, battery life and surround sound are all features to watch for, and the SteelSeries Arctis Pro wireless headset has it all.
+Quality, latency, comfort, battery life, and surround sound are all features to watch for, and the SteelSeries Arctis Pro wireless headset has it all.
+Included components here are the wireless headset, base station, USB cable, optic cable, mobile audio cable and charging cable, and microphone windscreen.
 This is a top-tier gaming headset, which is reflected in the price point (highest on the list).
 The high-res drivers provide a quality boost to your sound, and they’re good enough to provide DTS Headphone:X surround sound.
 We thought the audio quality of these headphones was the best of any sets we tested.

 Latency is always a concern with wireless gaming headsets, but the SteelSeries Arctis Pro has an excellent track record for keeping latency down and unnoticeable.
-Through dual RF frequencies, the Arctic Pro gives you true lossless wireless audio, an amazing feature that just can’t be beat.
+Through dual RF frequencies, the Arctic Pro gives you true lossless wireless audio, an amazing feature that just can’t be beaten.
+The sound has an expansive frequency response range from 10-40,000 Hz with stunning clarity.
 When you’re using these in-game, you can be sure you aren’t getting a delayed audio signal.
-The wireless bluetooth headphones are also incredibly comfortable with memory foam padding and a retractable, noise cancelling mic.
+The wireless Bluetooth headphones are also incredibly comfortable with memory foam padding and a retractable, noise canceling mic with a frequency response range of 100 to 10,000 Hz.
+Plus, they have a total battery life of 20 hours with 2 batteries giving 10 hours each, which you can switch when one is depleted.
 These are some of the most comfortable headphones we tested.
 Ultimately, it was easy to choose the SteelSeries Arctis Pro as our top pick for best wireless gaming headsets.
 One point to keep in mind: these are specifically made to support Sony Playstation products.
-If you’re an Xbox wireless gamer, we suggest you keep reading to learn about our #2 pick.
+That’s unfortunate for Xbox and Nintendo Switch owners.
+But if you’re an Xbox wireless gamer, we suggest you keep reading to learn about our #2 pick.
 You can also read best Xbox One headset.

 The SteelSeries Arctis 9X was designed for Xbox gaming, and it’s apparent in the headset’s overall design and aesthetic.
 Featuring a sleek black design interspersed with classic Xbox-green lines, this wireless headset is sure to turn heads whether you’re at an eSports event or just gaming with your buddies.
 On top of the 9X’s premium design, you’ll also get a balanced and rich audio experience, whether you’re using them for in-game content or just listening to music from your Xbox.
 We found the bass to be deep, but not too boomy, which is perfect for in-game music and action audio.

 The SteelSeries Arctis 9X headset also offers the unique dual-band wireless connectivity that you see in all of the company’s high-end bluetooth headphones.
 This gives you premium lossless wireless audio so you’re not hearing audio cues in your games after it’s too late to react to them.
+The audio frequency response ranges from 20-22,000 Hz, while the mic frequency response is up to 10,000 Hz.
 Battery is also a plus for these wireless gaming headphones, with a rated 20+ hours of performance.
 There are some areas we’d like to improve, but they aren’t deal breakers by any means.
 For example, we wish the layout of the buttons on the headset were a little more intuitive and had hoped to see some more customization options.
 If you want these features, you might need to find them elsewhere.
 All in all, if you need a solid pair of Xbox wireless headphones, you definitely won’t want to miss the Arctis 9X.
+It can also connect to a docked Nintendo Switch using a wireless dongle.
+Included components that come with this are the product information guide and a USB cable.
 For PS4, check out the best PS4 headset.

 Logitech set out to make a high-quality budget wireless gaming headset with the G533, and by all accounts they’ve accomplished their goal.
 Not only does the Logitech G533 gaming headset for PC stay at a sub-$100 price point, it also offers high-quality surround sound option and comfortable, lightweight ear cups for all-day play.
 You also get a pretty great DTS 7.1 surround sound set up here, which enables you to hear everything going on in your game.
 We did experience some shaky surround sound here and there, but it was easy to ignore, especially at such a great price point.